 Made by Hand.
 Built to Last.

-Before all of this, I was an environmental consultant.
-I spent years tracking soil contamination, managing cleanup projects, studying the ways the choices we make about materials ripple outward into the world.
-I was good at it.
-But when my kids were small and our days were shaped around naptimes, I wandered into my father-in-law's barn and found a pile of old leather hand tools and a vintage sewing machine gathering dust.
+When my kids were babies and our days were arranged around naptimes, I wandered into my father-in-law's barn and found a pile of old leather hand tools and a vintage sewing machine gathering dust.

 I had never sewn a thing in my life.

 The bags started finding their way to people.
 A few on Etsy, then more.
-Customers responded in ways I didn't expect.
-And I kept going.
+Customers responded in ways I didn't expect, and I kept going.

 But there was a problem I couldn't get around.
 The leather.

-Then I went to a leather trade show in New York City.
-And everything changed.
+Then I went to a leather trade show in New York City, and everything changed.

 I brought it home to Vermont and never looked back.

 I grew this from a few bags on Etsy to a studio I'm genuinely proud of, and the thing that still gets me is the people it's reached.
 Customers who write back years later to tell me the bag has been everywhere with them.
-That it's held up through moves and new jobs and kids of their own.
+That it's held up through trips, and new jobs and kids of their own.
 That it's still their favorite thing.

 That's what I'm making this for.